WBYD-CD

-WBYD-CD (channel 39) is a low-power television station in Pittsburgh, Pennsylvania, United States, affiliated with Jewelry TV.
-Owned by Fifth Street Enterprises, it broadcasts from the WQED's antenna tower in the Oakland area of Pittsburgh.
+WBYD-CD (channel 39) is a low-power, Class A television station in Pittsburgh, Pennsylvania, United States, affiliated with several digital multicast networks.
+Owned by Bridge Media Networks, it broadcasts from the WQED's antenna tower in the Oakland area of Pittsburgh.
 Until 2015, the station was licensed to Johnstown, Pennsylvania.
 It is famous for televising a live auction for two years from 2001 to 2002.
 The station is not carried on any local cable TV system or DBS provider in the Pittsburgh area.

 History

-W35AZ signed on in the early 1990s on analog channel 35.
+W35AZ signed on for the first time on December 1, 1993, on analog channel 35.
 It was a Network One affiliate for the life of the short-lived network.
 After the demise of Network One, the station became an affiliate of America's Collectibles Network (now Jewelry TV).
 In 2001, it changed its call letters to WONT-LP, and started broadcasting live programming from its studios, which at the time were located at the Eastland Mall in North Versailles, Pennsylvania.